 1 (14-ounce) package vanilla candy coating (almond bark)

 Decorator candies, sugars or crushed peppermint candy canes, if desired

 *Substitute 30 starlight mint hard candies, crushed.

 Combine butter and sugar in bowl.
 Beat at medium speed, scraping bowl often, until creamy.
 Add eggs; continue beating until well mixed.
 Add flour and baking powder; beat at low speed until well mixed.
 Stir in crushed candy.

 Bake 18-20 minutes or until tops are cracked and ends just start to turn light brown.
-Remove from oven; reduce oven temperature to 325°F. Cool logs 10 minutes on cookie sheet.
+Remove from oven; reduce oven to 325°F. Cool logs 10 minutes on cookie sheet.